gassmoeller/BSSC/modules/managing_leadership.md

 - Understand potential reasons for forks
 - Consider the end-of-life for your project

+## Project leadership
+- Spend a bit of time thinking about the long-term
+- Have a backup plan

+## Adding maintainers
+- Know that things are changing when you grow the maintainer base

 This module is under construction, please come back later.

 Want to help?
 We welcome contributions.
 Please see our [contributing guidelines](https://github.com/gassmoeller/BSSC/blob/master/CONTRIBUTING.md#contributing-to-bssc).